Diversity in B.C. Schools

 Addressing diversity encompasses the following:

-- taking into account the different beliefs, customs, practices, languages, behaviours and physical differences of individuals and cultural groups
+- taking into account the different beliefs, customs, practices, languages, behaviours, sexual orientation, gender identity and expression, and physical differences of individuals and cultural groups

 - encouraging understanding, acceptance, mutual respect and inclusion, in order to make school communities and society as a whole more equitable for all people.

 The conditions that foster success for all students include the following:

 - equitable access to and equitable participation in quality education for all students

 - school cultures that value diversity and respond to the diverse social, physical and cultural needs of the communities they serve

 - school cultures that promote understanding of others and respect for all

 - learning and working environments that are safe and welcoming, free from discrimination, harassment and violence

 - decision-making processes that give a voice to all members of the school community